 Yes, you really can live out a suitcase

 Having to pack your life into a suitcase or backpack can be one of the most frustrating but therapeutic aspects of travelling.
 You learn to let go of material things and live without them.
 The stress of hoarding shampoo bottles or rummaging through twenty tank tops dissipates.
 Having less will make you feel lighter in every sense.
-Living abroad also comes with the challenge of not always having access to your beloved brands or much variety.
+Living and teaching abroad also comes with the challenge of not always having access to your beloved brands or much variety.
 But you learn to cut down and save your pennies for experiences that will matter more than those material things.
 In hindsight, you won’t remember the clothes you packed but the memories you brought back.

 Home isn’t made of bricks and mortar